 But take a 29er and drop a 27.5 wheel in the back (of course with corrected geometry) and the bike comes alive for her.
 It is more playful and easier to throw around, and she generally can make the bike do what she wants, versus just plowing through terrain.

-4. Mixed Wheel Provides the Best of Both Worlds
+4. Mullet Bikes Provide the Best of Both Worlds

 The benefits of a 29er are the increased tire patch and the ability for the wheel to roll over obstacles.
 The benefits of a 27.5 are the quicker acceleration and turning, plus the lighter potential weight of the complete wheel.